vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 To "lock down" zone delegation, you can configure name servers that you trust, so zone delegation is controlled.

-The entries in the list can be host names, IP addresses, or regular expressions...
+The entries in the list can be host names, IP addresses, or regular expressions.

 ```yaml
 approved-name-servers = [